kri6521/Mental-Health-Prediction/README.md

 # 🌿 Mental Health Prediction

 ## 📝 Overview
 This project aims to develop a **Self-Analysis Mental Health Model** to predict mental health conditions based on user-provided symptoms.
-Built using **machine learning techniques**, the model emphasizes **accuracy, interpretability, and efficiency**.
+Built using **machine and deep learning techniques**, the model emphasizes **accuracy, interpretability, and efficiency**.

 ---